Understanding the Thailand Land Registry

 Can BOI-promoted projects benefit from land registration rights?

-Therefore, investors involved in BOI-promoted projects should coordinate closely with both the Board of Investment and the Department of Lands to ensure full compliance and to benefit from the available land privileges under Thai law.
+Therefore, investors involved in BOI-promoted projects should coordinate closely with the Board of Investment and the Department of Lands to ensure full compliance and to benefit from the available land privileges under Thai law.

 What is the role of the Department of Lands for Thailand Land Registry?